The History Department awards three essay prizes each year.

 For the best essay on an historical subject, with no restriction as to topic.
 All students are eligible to compete.
 Papers offered for another prize may not be submitted.

 For all three prizes, the papers written for honors or for two terms of 350 are not eligible.
 Other course or seminar papers can be entered, but no student may submit more than one paper for a given prize.
 The prizes are awarded in May.
 If the winners are seniors, the announcement is made at commencement rehearsal.
-Papers should be typed, documented with footnotes and bibliography and based on primary sources as much as possible.
+Papers should be typed and documented with footnotes and bibliography.

 One clean copy of the paper (undesignated course and no professor's comments) should be submitted to the History Department office in Founders 202A no later than Monday, April 4, 2016.
 Names of prize winners will be announced during the second week of May.